lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 If you already have labels instead of predictions, you can treat them just as predictions and upload them the same way.

+.. note:: Note that working with predictions requires a minimum
+    Lightly Worker of version 2.2.
+You can check your installed version of the Lightly Worker by running the :ref:`ref-docker-setup-sanity-check`.

 Predictions Folder Structure
 ----------------------------